modular-magician/terraform-provider-google-beta/website/docs/r/compute_health_check.html.markdown

     network endpoint is used for health checking.
 For other backends, the port or named port specified in the Backend Service is used for health checking.
-  If not specified, SSL health check follows behavior specified in `port` and `portName` fields.
+  If not specified, SSL health check uses default `port` behavior

 The `http2_health_check` block supports: